ageller/OCBinaryExplorer/README.md

 - `FeH` : posterior value at each iteration for the metallicity of the cluster
 - `modulus` : posterior value at each iteration for the distance modulus of the cluster in magnitudes
 - `absorption` : posterior value at each iteration for the `Av` value of the cluster in magnitudes
-- `logPost` : log of the likelihood value at each iteration
+- `logPost` : unnormalized value of the log-posterior density evaluated at the parameter values given in the previous columns
 - `stage` : analysis stage (see the [BASE-9 documentation](https://base-9.readthedocs.io/en/latest/) for a detailed explanation)